milesgray/augtistic/README.md

 feature_batch = base_model(image_batch)
 ```

-For a more in-depth look at the Keras Data Augmentation offerings for images, refer to the official [tutorial](https://www.tensorflow.org/tutorials/images/data_augmentation)
+For a more in-depth look at the Keras Data Augmentation offerings for images, refer to the official [tutorial](https://www.tensorflow.org/tutorials/images/data_augmentation).

+*These layers can also be used in dataset pipelines!*

 ## License